tomorekoya/asteroidslite/assign1/assign1.md

     git commit -m "a message"
     git push origin master
 ```
-  This is exactly the same sequence you will use with the final submit.
+-  This is exactly the same sequence you will use with the final submit.
 We will download
   your repository from gitlab directly.
+- I